 Encouraging growth in the Foundation's investment portfolio market value has occurred in recent years due to reasonably good performance of the investment portfolio.
 Growth is anticipated to continue for the foreseeable future based on the Foundation's financially prudent long-term investment and financial management plan.
-The long-term plan has been designed to maintain the investment fund to projected inflation adjusted value while also making provision for maintaining a projected annual distribution of project funding over the same period.
-By mid-2019 the market value of the Foundation's investment portfolio principal was valued at approximately \$42 million.
-Due to the adverse impact of Covid-19 and other factors throughout the last few years on the world financial markets, the investment portfolio did fluctuate.
-However, during this period the investment portfolio remained above the benchmark since it so well constructed.
-As of September 31st, 2023, the balance of the trust fund is \$44 million.
+The long-term plan has been designed to maintain the investment fund to projected inflation-adjusted value while also making provision for maintaining a projected annual distribution of project funding over the same period.
+By mid-2019 the market value of the Foundation's investment portfolio principle was valued at approximately \$42 million.
+Due to factors throughout the last few years on the world financial markets, the investment portfolio did fluctuate.
+However, during this period the investment portfolio remained above the benchmark since it is well constructed.
+As of September 31st, 2024, the market value of the trust fund portfolio is over \$46 million.

-In addition, and as a component of the portfolio, a reserve fund was created in 2015, and continued into 2023.
+In addition, and as a component of the portfolio, a reserve fund was created in 2015 and continued into 2024.
 The reserve fund enables the Foundation to maintain the targeted disbursement of at least \$1 million annually in support of salmon conservation projects.

-2024 Actions: To achieve these goals, the Foundation will continue to follow a rolling long-term (10-year) investment strategy, based on a conservative 6% investment growth projection, while maintaining an on-going cost containment approach to business.
+2025 Actions: To achieve these goals, the Foundation will continue to follow a rolling long-term (10-year) investment strategy, based on a conservative 6% investment growth projection, while maintaining an on-going cost containment approach to business.
 The regularly revised long-term plan continues to provide for a zero deficit on the principal started in 2013, which has enabled the Foundation to maintain grants at the notional goal of at least \$1 million per year in project grant funding.
-A \$1.5 million grant pool is planned for 2024.
+A \$1.5 million grant pool is planned for 2025.